sannicJP/Pen-Test-LAB/2 Metasploit via Proxychains & PrivEsc Automation w linPEAS.md

 search postgresql 9
 ```

-**use number that has expliot module (it vaires but i used the one ending in "cmd_excec")
+Use number that has expliot module (it vaires but i used the one ending in "cmd_excec")
-use exploit modules as much as possible.**
+use exploit modules as much as possible.
-LHOST (istening) comming back through our WAN
+1. LHOST (istening) comming back through our WAN
-RHOST (recieving)
+2. RHOST (recieving)

 ## Section 2: CONFIGURING YOUR EXPLOIT MODULE